jambuur/APEDSK99/README.md

 ### *Bugs*

 If a particular program or module behaves nicely by accessing disks solely through the regular DSR routines (including low level sector R/W) there shouldn't be any new ones (are there any existing disk controller bugs?)
-In other words, any funky direct disk access and weird copy protection schemes will likely fail.
+In other words, any funky index hole math and weird copy protection schemes will likely fail.

 ### *Future*